 The Taxation and Compliance program utilizes a significant portion of its operating expenses for out-of-state travel needs for senior auditors.
-Otherwise, general office expenses are paid for from this appropriation for the five programs supported by it (Office Collections, Office Audit (the "Fair Share" program), Protest Resolution, Field Compliance, and Field Audit).
+In addition, general office expenses are paid from this appropriation for the five programs it supports (Office Collections, Office Audit (the "Fair Share" program), Protest Resolution, Field Compliance, and Field Audit).